-SCIE 105 Forensic Science
+SCIE 105 Forensic Science 4 cr.
+(3 + 2)

-4 cr.
-(3+2) Forensic science is the study and application of science to the processes of law; it involves the recognition, collection, documentation, and preservation of physical evidence.
+Forensic science is the study and application of science to the processes of law; it involves the recognition, collection, documentation, and preservation of physical evidence.
 This introductory course in forensic science explains how to apply basic scientific principles of biology, chemistry, and physics to physical evidence that is collected at crime scenes.
-In the laboratory, emphasis will be on scientific methods utilized in the examination of various items of physical evidence, such as fingerprints, impressions, DNA, hairs, fibers, drugs, paint, and fire debris.
-Prerequisite(s): None (preference given to Criminal Justice majors).
-Code 5 course fee.
+In the laboratory, emphasis will be on scientific methods utilized in the examination of various items of physical evidence, such as fingerprints, impressions, DNA, hairs, fibers, drugs, paint, and fire debris Code 5 course fee.

-SCIE 129 Travel Seminar: Global Science (2+0+3)
+SCIE 129 Travel Seminar: Global Science 3 cr.
+(2 + 0 + 3)

 This travel seminar provides the opportunity for students to immerse themselves in the culture of a select country, while studying environmental and scientific impacts in that country.
-Students will have immersion activities that include tours and cultural events focused on environmental, geological and general scientific application in the select country.
+Students will have immersion activities that include tours and cultural events focused on environmental, geological and/or general scientific application in the select country.
 The course is designed to promote global awareness and enhance scientific understanding.